umarfaroukpa/umarfaroukpa/README.md

 FullStack Developer Mern
 -------------

+🚀 Full Stack Developer | Building Functional & Aesthetic Web Solutions

-I am a FullStack developer with ability to develop statics and dynamic website that are both functional and aesthetically pleasing.
+Passionate about developing responsive static and dynamic websites that are both user-friendly and visually appealing.
+Focused on clean code, performance, and great user experiences.

 * 🌍  I'm based in Nigeria
 * 🖥️  See my portfolio at [umarfaroukilyas.vercel.app](https://umarfaroukilyas.vercel.app)